Eating the Cats

 "Eating the Cats ft.
-Donald Trump (Debate Remix)" is a parody song by the Kiffness, also known as David Scott, a South African born musician.
+Donald Trump (Debate Remix)" is a 2024 parody song by South African musician the Kiffness, also known as David Scott.
 The song samples Donald Trump's claim, during the United States presidential debate on 10 September 2024, that Haitian immigrants in Springfield, Ohio, were eating residents' pets.
 The song intends to poke fun at the president's claims with a refrain "people of Springfield, don't eat my cat".

 Background

 Referring to the reasons behind the song, the Kiffness states that "music has a way of taking away negative energy and polarising feelings, especially with someone like Donald Trump".
 He said there is a "vested interest" in American politics because of its impact on his home country, South Africa.

 Streams and earnings

-The song has been streamed and watched over 9 million times on YouTube and has been viewed more than 1 million times on X (formerly known as Twitter) within 24 hours of its posting.
-Scott pledges to donate all proceeds to the Clark County SPCA Springfield, Ohio with over $20,000 raised already.
+The song has been streamed and watched over 17 million times on YouTube and has been viewed more than 1 million times on X within 24 hours of its posting.
+Scott pledged to donate all proceeds to the Clark County SPCA Springfield, Ohio with over $20,000 raised already.
 On September 18, the Kiffness performed "Eating the Cats" live in Munich, cementing the popularity of the song, and has continued to perform the song at several concerts.